xijiang/Talk-Julia/README.md

 This command will then ask you where to save the key.
 The default location on Windows is `C:\Users\your-username\.ssh\id_rsa`.
+For other users, e.g., Linux and Mac users, this is `~/.ssh`.
+Let's call this the ssh directory.

 You can just press `<enter>` here.
 It will then ask you whether to have a passphrase for the private key.
 I strongly recommend you to add one.